Menu

 --

-Generally, a long-distance route connecting Japan with North America, Europe and other countries.
+In general, long-distance routes connecting Japan with North America and Europe.

-Documents proving the delivery of containers and other equipment are prepared by shipping companies, leasing companies, and CY operators.
+Prepared by a shipping company, leasing company, or CY operator as documents proving the delivery of containers and other equipment.
 If there is any damage to the equipment, please indicate so.
-One of the important documents to record the status of the container at the time of delivery, since the delivery of the actual container is carried out only in appearance.
+One of the important documents to record the status of the container at the time of delivery, as the delivery of the actual container is performed only in the appearance state.

 Dangerous goods quay

-Generally, refers to a quay for handling dangerous goods.
-The public berth of Yokohama Port does not have a dedicated berth for handling dangerous goods, but cargo handling is carried out within the range of the permissible cargo handling capacity based on the A to C quay classification specified for each berth.
+Generally, it refers to a quay for cargo handling dangerous goods.
+The public Bath in Yokohama Port does not have a dedicated Bath handling hazardous materials, but the cargo is carried out within the range of the allowed hazardous materials cargo capacity based on the quay classification of A to C specified for each Bath.

-Regulations on the transportation and storage of dangerous goods
+Regulations on transport and storage of hazardous materials

 Promulgated on August 20, 1957 in accordance with the Ship Safety Act.
-Ministry of Transport Ordinance came into effect on November 1.
-Transportation of dangerous goods by ship.
-Japan's basic regulations concerning storage.
-In 1979, the International Rules for Dangerous Goods, the International Rules for Dangerous Goods (IMO established by IMO in 1984) and has been significantly revised.
+The Ministry of Transport Ordinance came into effect on November 1.
+Carriage of dangerous goods by ship.
+Japan's basic laws and regulations concerning storage.
+In 1979, IMDG CODE, an international rule for hazardous materials, was adopted and revised significantly in 1979, the provisions stipulated by the IMO regarding individual transport of hazardous materials.

-The depth of the hull that sinks below the surface as the ship floats on the water.
+The depth of the hull that sinks below the surface of the water as the ship floats on the water.

 Ships that mainly transport passengers.
-Provided, however, that when cargo is loaded and unloaded in addition to passengers, it will be a passenger ship according to port statistics.
-Generally, due to differences in applicable provisions relating to the Ship Safety Law under International Conventions, a case where the number of passengers is 13 or more is referred to as a passenger ship or a passenger ship.
+However, in addition to passengers, when cargo is loaded and unloaded, it will be a passenger ship according to port statistics.
+Generally, due to differences in the applicable provisions related to the Ship Safety Act under international treaties, a passenger capacity of 13 or more is referred to as a passenger ship or a passenger ship.

 (1)Captain (2) → CAPTAIN(Character And Pattern Telephone Access Information Network system)